-• Avoid discussions with competitors that may appear to unreasonably restrain competition.
-Communications or agreements with competitors regarding rates, prices, sales territories, provider reimbursement rates, and other topics related to UnitedHealth Group's businesses may violate applicable competition laws, resulting in severe penalties against the Company and, potentially, you.
-While there may be legitimate business reasons to communicate with a competitor (for example, sometimes competitors are also customers, and we frequently interact with competitors at industry association meetings, educational industry seminars or conferences that cover issues common to the whole industry) you should always make sure that your discussions in these contexts do not cross into the areas of prohibited subjects or activities.
-Please consult your manager and the Legal Representative assigned to your business segment to understand the limits that may apply to these conversations in the context of the business you support.
+Avoid discussions with competitors that may appear to restrain competition unreasonably.

+Communications or agreements with competitors regarding rates, prices, sales territories, provider reimbursement rates, employee salaries, or other terms of compensation, benefits, and other topics related to UnitedHealth Group's businesses may violate applicable competition laws, resulting in severe penalties against the Company and, potentially, you.
+Although there may be legitimate business reasons to communicate with a competitor (for example, sometimes competitors are also customers, and we frequently interact with competitors at industry association meetings, educational industry seminars, or conferences that cover issues common to the whole industry), you should always make sure that your discussions in these contexts do not cross into the areas of prohibited subjects or activities.
+Consult your manager and the Legal Representative assigned to your business to understand the limits that may apply to these conversations in the context of the business you support.

 - Exercise caution at industry seminars and conferences.
 Attending seminars and conferences with others in our industry is common.
-Always be cautious when discussing business matters with competitors. - Exercise caution when participating in collaborative projects involving competitors, even when such projects appear to serve the public interest.
-Consider whether a trade group or association can play a role in facilitating interactions with competitors in furtherance of the collaborative effort. - Ask questions first.
+Always be cautious when discussing business matters with competitors. - · Exercise caution when participating in collaborative projects, benchmarking surveys, and information exchanges involving competitors, even when such projects appear to serve the public interest.
+Consider whether a trade group, association, or other third party can play a role in managing the exchange of information and/or facilitating interactions with competitors in furtherance of the collaborative effort.
+Be aware of Export Control requirements prior to sharing technical information about our products, services, or equipment with colleagues outside the U.S. - · Ask questions first.

-If you are unsure about whether an exchange of information or a communication in a particular situation would be appropriate, please consult the Legal Representative assigned to your business segment.
+If you are unsure about whether an exchange of information or a communication in a particular situation would be appropriate, consult the Legal Representative assigned to your business.